stjohnfinn/Terrarium/doc/USAGE.md

 at some point to start running the genetic algorithm.
 * `pause()`: also exactly what it sounds like.
 This just sets `isRunning` to `false`.
+* `getPopulation()`: very straightforward. returns `this.model.population`.
+Often, it can get cumbersome typing `geneticAlgorithm.model.population`, so this shortcut was created.

 That's everything.
 You probably already noticed the framework is like 150 lines of code.
 It's pretty simple.
 Honestly, you could probably just learn the